RandomHashTags/destiny/README.md

 <a href="https://swift.org"><img src="https://img.shields.io/badge/Swift-6.2+-F05138?style=&logo=swift" alt="Requires at least Swift 6.2"></a> <img src="https://img.shields.io/badge/Platforms-Any-gold"> <a href="https://discord.com/invite/VyuFQUpcUz"><img src="https://img.shields.io/badge/Chat-Discord-7289DA?style=&logo=discord"></a> <a href="https://github.com/RandomHashTags/destiny/blob/main/LICENSE"><img src="https://img.shields.io/badge/License-Apache_2.0-blue" alt="Apache 2.0 License"></a>

-Destiny is a standalone lightweight web server that makes use of the latest Swift features (concurrency, macros, noncopyable types, parameter packs, inline arrays, spans) to push performance to the absolute limits of the Swift Language, and designed to be easy to use while using the minimum amount of dependencies.
+Destiny is a standalone lightweight web server that makes use of the latest Swift features (annotations, concurrency, macros, noncopyable types, parameter packs, inline arrays, spans) to push performance to the absolute limits of the Swift Language, and designed to be easy to use while using the minimum amount of dependencies.

 It provides a router (which is used via a Swift Macro) that accepts router groups, redirects, middleware and routes for processing requests.